-June 30, 2012 - Ballot issues arise after the June 26 primary and new unofficial numbers released by the New York City Board of Elections show Rangel ahead of NY state Sen. Adriano Espaillat by only two percentage points, 44% to 42%, with just 802 votes separating them and more than 3,000 votes unaccounted for.
+June 30, 2012 - Ballot issues arise after the June 26 primary and new unofficial numbers released by the New York City Board of Elections show Rangel ahead of New York State Sen. Espaillat by only two percentage points, 44% to 42%, with just 802 votes separating them and more than 3,000 votes unaccounted for.

-November 6, 2012 - Is re-elected to a 22nd term with 91 percent of the vote.
+November 6, 2012 - Is reelected to a 22nd term with 91% of the vote.
 As a result of redistricting, Rangel will represent the new 13th District, which stretches from East Harlem to the northwest Bronx.

 November 4, 2014 - Is reelected to a 23rd term with 87% of the vote.